Try Discing in the Wilds of Door County

 The sport of disc golf has enjoyed a massive explosion of popularity in Door County, with new courses popping up at every turn.
-A sport for competition or leisure, spend the day with some friends and some discs at courses throughout the peninsula.
+A sport for competition or leisure, spend the day with some friends and some discs at courses throughout the parks, woods, and open spaces of the peninsula.

 Sister Bay Sports Complex: The nine-hole course covers Sister Bay’s Sports Complex, a short walk from downtown with restrooms and plenty of parking.

 Jacksonport: Two blocks west of Jacksonport’s Lakeside Park, play nine holes from two different sets of tees.

 Sunset Park, Sturgeon Bay: The eight-hole course in Sturgeon Bay traverses one of the city’s most popular parks along the bay.

 Sugar Creek County Park: Play 18 holes in southern Door County through one of the quiet parks on the bay.

 Baileys Harbor: The 18-hole course at near Captain Bailey's Dog Park is a flat, mostly technical course.